-I well remember a presentation at my coaching course, where we were introduced to the characteristics of modern football players in positions 7 and 11.
+I well remember a presentation at my coaching course, where we were introduced to the characteristics of modern football players in positions seven and eleven.
 The presentation showed what individual technical and tactical skills should be sought and developed in young players.
 The presentation also focused on psychological and social characteristics and, to a lesser extent, physical ones.
 I present the selected traits below:

-Keeping possession of the ball under constant pressure from an opponent and in a small space
+Keeping possession of the ball under constant pressure from an opponent and in a small space.

-Creative elimination of an opponent in a 1 v 1 game
+Creative elimination of an opponent in a 1 v 1 game.

-The ability to adapt and consider problems, e.g. recognizing key moments during a game, such as receiving and running with the ball and without it behind the opponent's lines of defence
+The ability to adapt and consider problems, e.g. recognizing key moments during a game, such as receiving and running with the ball and without it behind the opponent's lines of defence.

-Creative and intelligent passes that are used to break the opponent's lines of defence
+Creative and intelligent passes that are used to break the opponent's lines of defence.

-Individual positioning
+Individual positioning.

-Timing
+Timing.

-Versatility
+Versatility.

-Relations with a wing defender at the social level (understanding)
+Relations with a wing defender at the social level (understanding).

-Understanding one’s role in a team
+Understanding one’s role in a team.

-Courage and stubbornness in the face of failure
+Courage and stubbornness in the face of failure.

-Speed of movement enabling one to repeat similar actions
+Speed of movement enabling one to repeat similar actions.

-Strength in facing physical challenges (physical duels)
+Strength in facing physical challenges (physical duels).

-Agility in using the body quickly and effectively
+Agility in using the body quickly and effectively.

-A high level of readiness and willingness to run beyond the opponent's lines of defence
+A high level of readiness and willingness to run beyond the opponent's lines of defence.

 With greater knowledge and understanding of what a high level of skill looks like, we will know better what young players need in order to play professional football.
 Thus, understanding the learning process, the stage a young player has reached and knowledge of how individual qualities (technical and tactical skills) look will enable coaches to increase the individual potential of their players.